 Her experiences include teaching at Woodlawn High School for 23 years and Caddo Career & Technology Center for 13 years as an Inclusion and Literacy Teacher.
 She also taught Adult Literacy for several years.

-Spring is a member of Christ Temple Missionary Baptist Church, where she is a Sunday School Teacher and president of the Chancel Choir.
+Spring is a member of Christ Temple Missionary Baptist Church.
 She is very active in the mission work of the church.
 She is an active member of the North Shreveport Kiwanis Club and serves as the current treasurer.
 She is actively involved in the Bethane High School Alumni Association and serves as treasurer, and a member of the Legends Committee; that helps with decision making and activities of the association.

 Spring recently retired from the Caddo Public Schools after 36 years of service.

 Travis is a Certified Public Accountant who holds a Bachelors of Business Administration from the University of Central Arkansas.
 Travis is the managing partner for Cook and Morehart Certified Public Accountants.
 Travis has approximately 30 years experience in public accounting.
 He is licensed to practice in louisiana, Arkansas and Texas.

 Travis has served on a number of boards including the Louisiana Baptist Foundation Board, Linwood Public Charter School, Treasurer of Northwest Louisiana Baptist Association and is a member of Barksdale Baptist Church.